 In the first year of training, we establish foundations.
 Process takes precedence over performance.
-Alexander Technique is introduced and two individual tutorials per week begin.
-Actors begin a daily regimen of practice with voice, speech, movement, and scene study.
-Clown, mask, and other workshops often supplement at this stage.
+We begin a daily regimen of practice with voice, speech, movement, singing, Alexander Technique and scene study.
+Clown, mask, or other workshops often supplement at this stage.
 Much of the work is about the actor becoming freer, more personally available, more fully expressive.
-Basic tools for effective approach to a script are also thoroughly practiced, mainly with modern realistic texts.
-Theatre history, theory, and research skills are introduced, so that the emphasis on modern realism is understood in a broader context.
-Some first year actors may be cast in CBT productions, according to production needs weighed in the balance with training needs.
+Basic tools for effective approach to a script are also practiced, mainly with modern realistic texts.
+Theatre history, theory, and research skills are studied.
+Some first year actors may be cast in CBT productions.
 Most first year actors begin to work in the CBT in A Christmas Carol, but casting is kept to one or two shows in the season to favor training priorities.
 Actors may also be assigned understudy roles.

 Year Two: Transformation

-In the second year, foundation work continues and extends into transformation.
-Basic tools are applied to more complex tasks and material.
-The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialect; work upon presence of self moves into work upon character transformation; work with modern realistic material moves to work with period and style.
-The leitmotif of the year is effective use of language.
-Shakespeare is given prominent play.
-With some exceptions, actors are quite continuously either in Clarence Brown productions or in studio projects.
+In the second year, basic tools are applied to more complex tasks and material.
+The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialects; work on availability of self moves into work on character transformation; work with modern realistic material moves to work with period and style.
+A major emphasis of the year is effective use of language.
+With some exceptions, actors are quite continuously either in Clarence Brown productions or projects.